cako/annotate_pdf/README.md

 ### Options

-If, for some reason, you mask it too complicated to be rendered by a simple `pdflatex` compilation, you can run
+If, for some reason, your mask it too complicated to be rendered by a simple `pdflatex` compilation, you can run

     perl generate_mask.pl INPUT_PDF INPUT_MASK

-compile the PDF using whatever method want, and then run
+compile the `.tex` using whatever method want, and then run

     perl -n annotate_pdf.pl INPUT_PDF INPUT_MASK